McLarenAppliedTechnologies/mat.tap.query.api/docs/ConsumingData.md

 - When using <ins>SqlRace</ins> as the backing data storage, First, Mean, Min, Max aggregations are supported.
 - The resource `/data/aggregate` is only supported by InfluxDB backing data storage.
 - All resources under `/data` for both data storages provide different response formats.
 All endpoints support both json and csv, by specifying header Accept-Type as "application/json" or "text/csv", the later one being more optimized for downloading large amounts of parameter data.
 This flexible approach allows for a data format to be chosen given the technical requirements of the client application (e.g. web applications).
 Both data storages allow you to query one or multiple parameters for a given session.
+- When using <ins>InfluxDb</ins> as the backing data storage, it is possible to access session versions using optional query parameters.
+If a version is not specified, latest version for a specific session is used to query by default.

 ## Consuming Parameter Data

 It is possible to consume parameter data using `/data` endpoint.
 For resources under `/data` path, two url masks are available for querying data.

 ### Base url masks